VTuber: Overview

-VTubers are online entertainers who are typically YouTubers or live streamers.
-They use avatars created with programs such as Live2D, portraying characters designed by online artists.
+VTubers use avatars created with programs such as Live2D, portraying characters designed by online artists.
 VTubers are not bound by physical limitations, and many of them engage in activities that are unconstrained by their real-world identity.
 Some VTubers, particularly those from marginalized communities, choose to use avatars to reflect their online identity for personal comfort and safety reasons.
 Transgender VTubers may use their avatars as a means to better reflect their preferred presentation to their audience.

 VTubers often portray themselves as a kayfabe character, not unlike professional wrestling; Mace, an AEW wrestler who himself began streaming on Twitch as a VTuber in 2021, remarked that the two professions were "literally the same thing".
 Ironmouse described her character as being akin to a superhero costume.